Car Hacking- The New Frontier In Cybersecurity

 • Automotive Scanners: Devices used to diagnose and reprogram vehicle systems via the OBD-II port.

-Protecting Cars from Cyber Threats
+Protecting Cars From Cyber Threats

 To safeguard vehicles against hacking, manufacturers and users can implement several mitigation strategies and best practices: